Geometric inequalities, stability results and Kendall's problem in spherical space

-It can be interpreted as one half of the measure of all great subspheres hitting $K$.
-Thus, it is a spherical analogue of the Euclidean mean width functional $V_1$.
+The number $\Phi(K)$ can be interpreted as the invariant measure of all hyperspheres hitting $K$ (see \eqref{eq:justhitting} for an explanation of this terminology).
+Thus it is a spherical analogue of the Euclidean mean width functional.
 To resolve Kendall's problem in spherical space, with the spherical volume as the size functional, we need a stability improvement of a geometric inequality of isoperimetric type involving spherical mean width $U_1$ and volume $\sigma_d$.
 In \cite{SG}, the following inequality \eqref{basicsphere} is shown.
 It can be interpreted as a spherical version of the classical Urysohn inequality.
-The latter provides a lower bound for the mean width functional (the first intrinsic volume $V_1$) in terms of the volume functional $V_d$ in Euclidean space $\R^d$, that is, $V_1(K)\ge \left(V_d(K)/V_d(B)\right)^{1/d}\, V_1(B)$, where $B\subset\R^d$ is a Euclidean ball and $K\subset\R^d$ is a convex body (see \cite[p.~382]{Schneider14}).
+The latter provides a lower bound for the mean width functional (a multiple of the first intrinsic volume $V_1$) in terms of the volume functional $V_d$ in Euclidean space $\R^d$, that is, $V_1(K)\ge \left(V_d(K)/V_d(B)\right)^{1/d}\, V_1(B)$, where $B\subset\R^d$ is a Euclidean ball and $K\subset\R^d$ is a convex body (see \cite[Corollary 3.2]{HW2020} or \cite[p.~382]{Schneider14}).
 Equality holds if and only if $K$ is a ball.
 Stated in this form, the homogeneity of the involved functionals is crucial.
-However, an equivalent form of the inequality states that $V_1(K)\ge V_1(B)$, whenever $K$ is a convex body and $B$ is a ball of equal volume.
-In spherical space, a corresponding result can be stated in the following form.
+An equivalent form of the inequality states that $V_1(K)\ge V_1(B)$, whenever $K$ is a convex body and $B$ is a Euclidean ball of equal volume.
+In spherical space, a corresponding result can be formulated as follows.